go-gorm/gorm.io/pages/docs/method_chaining.md

 ## Chain Method

-Chain methods are methods modify or add `Clauses` to current `Statement`, like:
+Chain methods are methods to modify or add `Clauses` to current `Statement`, like:

 `Where`, `Select`, `Omit`, `Joins`, `Scopes`, `Preload`, `Raw`...